Plumber in Charlotte NC, Plumbers you can trust!

 • To avoid potential damage to faucets and fixtures, repair leaky faucets right away.

-To prevent uneven spray from shower heads that have clogged holes due to water mineral deposits:
+To prevent uneven spray from showerheads that have clogged holes do to water mineral deposits:

 • Use an adjustable wrench to unscrew the swivel ball nut.
 Make sure to wrap the jaws of the tool with masking tape to protect the finish from getting scratched.